luebken/container-patterns/module-container.md

 Links:

-* Configuration of applications running in containers https://github.com/joyent/containerbuddy
+* Configuration of applications running in containers: https://github.com/joyent/containerbuddy
 * A dynamic configuration file generation tool: https://github.com/markround/tiller

 ### 7. Small
-A container should have the least amount of code / libraries as possible to fulfil its job.
+A container should have the least amount of code / libraries as possible to fulfil it's job.

 Reasons for a smaller image: